 Metzger may not have achieved his ambition to smash the commercial gallery system.
-His genius was his ability to inspire a collective consciousness in all things — that idea is still relevant today.
+His legacy was his ability to inspire a collective consciousness in all things — an idea that I think still remains relevant today.

 Gustav Metzger (10 April 1926 – 1 March 2017)